Information Technology Solutions

 Computer viruses

 A computer virus is a piece of code that is written to intentionally cause damage to software or data files or to attempt to take control of a computer’s resources and use it for malevolent purposes.
 Viruses execute on a given trigger, such as running a program, opening an email, or even simply visiting a particular website.
 As viruses can have potentially devastating effects, it is vital that all computer users be familiar with, and implement, best practices in computing to guard against infection.
-Many viruses include the ability to propagate so that once they infect your computer, they can be automatically sent to every email address in your address book, which clogs up the College email server.
-Other viruses propagate via shared folders on the College network, which disrupts various network facilities.
+Many viruses include the ability to propagate so that once they infect your computer, they can be automatically sent to every email address in your address book, which clogs up the RRC Polytech email server.
+Other viruses propagate via shared folders on the RRC network, which disrupts various network facilities.

-College policy on anti‑virus management
+RRC Polytech policy on anti‑virus management

-College Policy states that Information Technology Solutions and users are equally obliged to exercise due care and vigilance in combating the virus threat.
+RRC Policy states that Information Technology Solutions and users are equally obliged to exercise due care and vigilance in combating the virus threat.
 It is in the interests of all users to protect the information on their computers as some viruses can do irreversible damage, such as deleting your files.

 Email anti‑virus procedures